yewin-mm/spring-boot-app-instruction/README.md

 #### For MySQL

 * Sample MySQL connector dependency which need to add in `pom.xml`.
+(My sample projects use MySQL and you don't need to add again if that dependency is already existed in `pom.xml`)
     ```sh
      <dependency>
          <groupId>mysql</groupId>